Is Empowerment for Everyone?

 Empowerment is a management practice of sharing information, rewards, and power with employees so that they can take initiative and make decisions to solve problems and improve service and performance.
 Empowerment is based on the idea that giving employees skills, resources, authority, opportunity, motivation, as well holding them responsible and accountable for outcomes of their actions, will contribute to their competence and satisfaction.

 And Google’s first definition is listed as authority or power given to someone to do something.

 When it comes right down to it, empowerment isn’t something another person gives you, like in a business setting.
 Empowerment is something you claim for yourself, for your life.
-It’s very possible for one to develop their own skills, resources, authority, opportunity, and motivation!
+One can develop their skills, resources, authority, opportunity, and motivation!